openmrs/openmrs-contrib-rest-api-docs/source/includes/Concepts/concept.md

 * ### Query concept by UUID.

-    Retrieve an concepts by its UUID.
-Returns a `404 Not Found` status if concepts not exists.
-If user not logged in to perform this action, a `401 Unauthorized` status returned.
+    Retrieve a concept by its UUID.
+Returns a `404 Not Found` status if concepts not exist.
+If the user is not logged in to perform this action, a `401 Unauthorized` status returned.

 ```console
 GET /concept/:target_concept_uuid